UMaine-ASAP/Gradschool-App/Remaining issues.md

 -When a user clicks on a higher text field, and then continues to scroll down the view, when they reach the bottom, the final box is covered, and then they have to remove the keyboard, and bring it back up.
 Perhaps this could be fixed by pushing the keyboard down whenever the view is scrolled?

--Closing keyboard after the textview has been selected causes selection box to clear
+-Selection box doesn't clear upon unwind segue